Nummun14/Nummun14/README.md

 # 💫 About Me:
-👋 Hi, I’m @Nummun14<br>👀 I mainly code in java and python<br>🌱 I enjoy making simple games<br>💞️ I’m currently working on a project with my friends<br>👌 I'm competing in FRC as a member of the TRIGON 5990 robotics team
+👋 Hi, I’m @Nummun14<br>👀 I mainly code in java and python<br>🌱 I enjoy making simple games<br>💞️ I’m currently working on a project with my friends<br>👌 I'm competing in FRC as a member of TRIGON 5990

 ## 🌐 Socials: